Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Conclusions

 \section{Conclusions}

 We have proposed a nonparametric empirical Bayes framework for analyzing short-panel data with rich forms of unobserved heterogeneity.
-The analysis is a significant generalization of classical G-modeling to accommodate heterogeneous slopes and non-spherical error structures.
+The analysis generalizes classical G-modeling to accommodate heterogeneous slopes and non-spherical error structures.
 Identification, consistency, and optimality results are established under general conditions, with primitive sufficient conditions derived for specific cases of interest.
 However, we have not developed any accompanying inference methods.
 Recent contributions such as \citet{AKPM:2022} and \citet{ignatiadis2022confidence} can be useful for future research.